fiofury1/django-skeleton-docker/README.md

      - Time Zone as 'America/New York'

-## Forking ##
+## Forking or Cloning ##
-After forking the project will need to:
+After forking or cloning the project, you will need to:

+1. Create a new virtual environment using Pipenv.
+This should be done from the root folder of the project.
+    You can do this with `$ pipenv install` or skip to the next step whereby running the `install` command will create the virtual environment and install dependencies in a single step.
-1. Install packages using Pipenv
+2. Install packages using Pipenv.
+This should be done from the root of the project.
-     - Use `$ pipenv install` to install dependencies
+     - Use `$ pipenv install` to install dependencies.
+This will also create a new virtual environment.
      - And `$ pipenv install --dev` to install dev dependencies
+3. Set up PostgreSQL user and local Postgres database.
-2. Create an .env file in project root (or load environment variables in another way).
+4. Create an .env file in project root (or load environment variables in another way).
+5. Update Database settings (in .env)
-3. Update project level README.md to describe project.
+6. Update project level README.md to describe project.
-4. Update Django Admin URL (for security) (in project urls.py)
+7. Update Django Admin URL (for security) (in project urls.py)
-5. Update Time Zone as needed (in settings.py)
+8. Update Time Zone as needed (in settings.py)
-6. Update Database settings (in .env)
-7. Update Email Settings (in .env)
+9. Update Email Settings (in .env)
-8. Update Allowed Hosts (in settings.py)
+10. Update Allowed Hosts (in settings.py)

 ## Updating Django (Section In Progress) ##
 When updating Django...